2015 United Kingdom general election: Possibility of a hung parliament

 The Liberal Democrats said that they would talk first to whichever party won the most seats.
 They later campaigned on being a stabilising influence should either the Conservatives or Labour fall short of a majority, with the slogan "We will bring a heart to a Conservative Government and a brain to a Labour one".

 Both Labour and the Liberal Democrats ruled out coalitions with UKIP.
 Ruth Davidson, leader of the Scottish Conservatives, asked about a deal with UKIP in the Scottish leaders' debate, replied: "No deals with UKIP."
-She continued that her preference and the Prime Minister's preference in a hung Parliament was for a minority Conservative government.
+She continued that her preference and the Prime Minister's preference in a hung parliament was for a minority Conservative government.
 UKIP said they could have supported a minority Conservative government through a confidence and supply arrangement in return for a referendum on EU membership before Christmas 2015.
 They also spoke of the DUP joining UKIP in this arrangement.
-UKIP and DUP said they would work together in Parliament.
-The DUP welcomed the possibility of a hung Parliament and the influence that this would bring them.
-The party's deputy leader, Nigel Dodds, said the party could work with the Conservatives or Labour, but that the party is "not interested in a full-blown coalition government".
+UKIP and the DUP said they would work together in Parliament.
+The DUP welcomed the possibility of a hung parliament and the influence that this would bring them.
+The party's deputy leader, Nigel Dodds, said they could work with the Conservatives or Labour, but that they were "not interested in a full-blown coalition government".
 Their leader, Peter Robinson, said that the DUP would talk first to whichever party wins the most seats.
 The DUP said they wanted, for their support, a commitment to 2% defence spending, a referendum on EU membership, and a reversal of the under-occupation penalty.
 They opposed the SNP being involved in government.
 The UUP also indicated that they would not work with the SNP if it wanted another independence referendum in Scotland.

+The Deputy Prime Minister and leader of the Liberal Democrats, Nick Clegg, warned against a potential 'Blukip' coalition (Conservatives, UKIP and by extension the DUP) with a spoof website highlighting imaginary policies from this prospective coalition, such as reinstating the death penalty, scrapping all benefits for under-25s and charging for hospital visits.
+Additionally, issues were raised about the continued existence of the BBC, as the DUP, UKIP and Conservatives had made a number of statements criticising the institution, and support for same-sex marriage.